 The Effing Foundation Advisory Council is a group of folks with a wide range of life experiences and expertise who offer feedback to our staff and Board of Directors, including helping us review grant proposals.
-We are grateful to the members of our inaugural Advisory Council (listed in alphabetical order):
+We are grateful to the members of our Advisory Council (listed in alphabetical order):

-Crista Anne is a Professional Oversharer whose main focus centers around defying stigmas surrounding sexuality, mental illness and motherhood.
+Crista Anne is a Professional Oversharer whose main focus centers around defying stigmas surrounding sexuality, mental illness, and motherhood.
 With 20 years of sharing her life online, she uses memoirist blogging and 16 years working in sexuality to educate on a wide variety of topics.
 “Internet famous” for her #OrgasmQuest, she loves to spark conversations on topics that some find taboo.
 As a poly, queer, cis woman, her pronouns are she/her.

-Kae Burdo (@kaeburdo) they/them
+Kae Burdo (@kaeburdo) they/them; 2017-2020

 Kae Burdo is a sex, sexuality, and relationship educator & writer.
 They regularly contribute to the sex & relationships section of Bustle, writing and consulting on polyamory, kink, and queer topics, and were recently a guest on Vermont Public Radio’s Vermont Edition with Jane Lindholm (“What Constitutes Sexual Consent?”), focusing on the complexities of consent.
-Kae is the founder and president of Vermont Ethical Non-Monogamy (VENM), which is dedicated to creating social and educational spaces - both online and off - for poly folk in (or attached to) Vermont.
+Kae is the founder and president of Vermont Ethical Non-Monogamy (VENM), which is dedicated to creating social and educational spaces - both online and off - for polyamorous folk in (or attached to) Vermont.
 Previously, Kae sat on the board of Vermont Alternative Sexuality Education (VASE).
 They also offer workshops and presentations on polyamory, consent, and other sexuality-related topics for audiences of all ages.

 Aida Manduley is an award-winning Latinx activist and presenter known for big earrings and building bridges.
 Trained as a sexuality educator, social worker, and nonprofit manager, they're working to make the world a more equitable place through education, therapy, and community organizing.
 Hailing from Puerto Rico with over a decade of activism under their belt, they have presented across North America on a variety of sexuality topics and their intersections with issues such as digital literacy and racial justice.
 Manduley completed their Master's of Social Work at Boston University—with a focus on aging populations—and holds a B.A. in Gender and Sexuality Studies from Brown University, where they won awards for leadership and fostering diversity.
 Past projects include sexual health and LGBTQ work at a domestic violence agency, crisis-response with victims of sexual assault, and leadership on a number of national and regional coalitions on HIV prevention, comprehensive sexuality education, and LGBTQ anti-violence.
 Their other areas of expertise include organizational development, sexual stigma, non-monogamy, kink/BDSM, and youth education.